stepzen-dev/snippets/rest/pagination/README.md

 with a value of `first` to set the number of nodes in a page and either an empty string (`""`) for `after` or the `after` variable is omitted.

-Then to fetch subsequent pages keep the value of `first` fixed and set `after` to the value of `endCursor` from `pageInfo` from the previouse request.
+Subsequent pages can then be retrieved by setting `after` to the value of `endCursor` from `pageInfo` from the previous request.
+In most cases, the value of `first` will remain the same for all pagination calls.

 This is continued until `hasNextPage` is `false`.